lokesh/team-bee/README.md

 - `@babel/cli`: To run: ./node_modules/.bin/babel
 - `@babel/core`
-- `@babel/node: Works like node cli, but utilizes babel presets and plugins`
+- `@babel/node`: Works like node cli, but utilizes babel presets and plugins
 - `@babel/plugin-transform-runtime`: Helps avoid duplication in output.
 - `@babel/preset-env`
 - `@babel/register`: Compiles files on the fly and is required by tests.